Today's Best Tech Deals

 One last detail: a long power cord—at least 8 feet—is a must with a surge protector.
 That’s because for safety and power load, you must plug your surge protector directly into a wall socket, not into another surge protector, power strip, or uninterruptible power supply.
 Because you can plug so much power into a multi-outlet device, it’s very easy to overload the thing into which you’re “daisy chaining” the surge protector, which can cause product failure or even an electrical fire.

-You also must plug surge a protector into a properly grounded 3-prong outlet.
+You also must plug a surge protector into a properly grounded 3-prong outlet.
 You can use one of those clever 3-to-2 adapters that I know too well as the owner of an old house, in which only about half the outlets were ever upgraded to modern standards.
 Don’t know if your outlet is properly grounded?
 Some of the surge protectors have an LED that lights up if it’s not, or you can purchase a cheap plug-in detector from a hardware store.
 If you find your house isn’t grounded, call an electrician immediately; it’s a hazard.
 Fortunately, it can be cheap to fix unless the house was badly wired.

 If you don’t follow the guidelines spelled out for plugging your surge protector into the wall, you can damage it void the product warranty and any damaged-items protection that comes with it.